justinnoor/pfhowto/README.md

 ### Antispoofing

-*Spoofing* is the practices of using a fake IP address to disguise a real address, typically for malicious purposes.
+*IP Spoofing* is the practices of using a fake IP address to disguise a real address, typically for malicious purposes.
 [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) knows when certain IP addresses are traveling in directions that are impossible.
 It has a built-in *antispoofing* mechanism that deals with these packets quickly.

 Add antispoofing:
 ```